mgoblin/rust_rest_example/docs/part1/rust_basics/day2/functions.md

 # Functional programming basics

 ## Functions and closures as arguments
+Like Java and Scala Rust can accept functions and closures as argument of function.

+Lets see example.
+Function underscore_unknown_chars replace chars in input string to 'underscore' chars.
+First argument is input string (slice).
+Second argument is underscore char and the last argument is a predicate **function**.

 ```rust
 fn underscore_unknown_chars(s: &str, uchar: char, predicate: fn(&char) -> bool) -> String {
     let mut result = String::from("");